viperleed/viperleed/doc/content/glossary.rst

       Density functional theory

     Environment variable
       A variable that is set in the environment of a process.
 It is used to pass information to a process.
-      ViPErLEED uses the environment variable `VIPERLEED_TENSORLEED` to locate the TensErLEED source code if the path is not given explicitly.
+ViPErLEED uses the environment variable :envvar:`VIPERLEED_TENSORLEED` to locate the TensErLEED source code if the path is not given explicitly.
 See also :ref:`here<how_to_run>`.

     fcc
       Face-centered-cubic crystal structure.